Refrigerator Salad Bar!

 Need some Buddha bowl ideas?
 Check my post on Buddha Bowls for some great recipes and links!
 But some of my favorite include vegan sushi salad with rice, nori rice seasoning, pickled ginger, baked tofu, veggies, and avocado; burrito bowl with rice, beans, greens, roasted fajita veggies, salsa, and guacamole.

 Use those scraps!

 During prep day, save the peels, root ends, stems, and leaves and make veggie stock!
-For more information on making veggie stock, check out my blog post, Canning Vegetable Stock (Note, you don’t have to can it, you can use right away or freeze.
+For more information on making veggie stock, check out my blog post, Vegetable Broth from Scraps (Note, you don’t have to can it, you can use right away or freeze.
 All options are in the post).
 If you don’t have time to make the stock during prep day, just freeze all those scraps!
 I stuff scraps into quart canning jars and put them in my freezer until I’m ready to make stock.
 Then, when I’m ready, I put warm water into the jars to release all the scraps, pour into my Instant Pot or stock pot, add any additional water, and simmer away!
 Simply compost or vermicompost your cooked scraps after your strain off your scraps.
 It’s a great zero waste option.

 The convenience and waste reduction of prepared veggies.

 Beyond having the ease of quick salads, bowls, soups, etc., having chopped vegetables on hand really speeds up cooking, especially weeknight dinners or morning tofu scrambles.
 I don’t have to worry about taking the time to clean and chop veggies—I have instant mis en place, the fancy French word chef’s use for having everything chopped, measured, and ready for efficient cooking.
 It also makes making smoothies faster!